Use our guide to navigate the boardwalk attractions, area hotels, and restaurants during your Myrtle Beach vacation.

 Attractions at the Boardwalk

-You’ll find something for everyone at the boardwalk.
-From an interactive movie theater experience to a towering Ferris Wheel, there are so many things to do at the Myrtle Beach Boardwalk.
-Be sure not to bypass these exciting boardwalk attractions:
+Whether you seek an action-packed trip or a more laid-back adventure, you’ll find great experiences at Myrtle Beach Boardwalk Promenade.
+From an interactive movie theater experience with live actors to the towering Ferris Wheel, there are so many things to do at the Myrtle Beach Boardwalk.

-- SkyWheel Myrtle Beach
+Myrtle Beach Boardwalk/Facebook

 Hotels Near the Myrtle Beach Boardwalk

 A vacation to Myrtle Beach isn’t complete without the perfect hotel.
 In Myrtle Beach, you can stay at an oceanfront hotel, reserve a room with an ocean view, or find a room that meets your vacation budget.
-From cozy accommodations to convenient boardwalk access, these hotels provide everything you need for an awesome vacation at the Myrtle Beach Boardwalk.

 Bay View Resort